scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/put_bucket_acl.rst

 Specifying a Canned ACL
 -----------------------

-Zenko supports a set of canned ACLs, each of which has a predefined set of grantees and permissions.
+XDM   supports a set of canned ACLs, each of which has a predefined set of grantees and permissions.

 To grant access permissions by specifying canned ACLs, use the following